-As an undergraduate at the University of Pennsylvania I became interested in Psychology when I studied with Philip Rieff (“The Triumph of the Therapeutic,” “Freud: Mind of the Moralist”) and Philosophy when I studied with Alexander Nehamas (“Nietzsche: Life As Literature”).
-After graduating Penn I took a Master of Arts degree in Philosophy where I concentrated on Aesthetics, Semiotics and the Philosophy of Mind.
+As an undergraduate at the University of Pennsylvania I became interested in psychology when I studied with Philip Rieff (“The Triumph of the Therapeutic,” “Freud: Mind of the Moralist”) and philosophy when I studied with Alexander Nehamas (“Nietzsche: Life As Literature”).
+After graduating UPenn in 1988 I took a Master of Arts degree in philosophy from the University of Connecticut, during which I concentrated on aesthetics, semiotics and the philosophy of mind.

-While exploring Thailand in 1994, I became fascinated by Buddhism, yoga, and meditation, which led me first to study Parapsychology at Duke University and eventually take a second Master of Arts degree from the Department of Religious Studies at the University of California in Santa Barbara.
+While exploring Thailand in early 1994, I became fascinated by Buddhism, yoga, and meditation, which led me first to study parapsychology at Duke University and eventually take a second Master of Arts degree in religious studies at the University of California in Santa Barbara.
 At UCSB I studied the histories of mindfulness and yoga with Alan Wallace, David Gordon White, Barbara Holdrege and the late Ninian Smart.

-In March of 2007 I completed my formal academic education with a Master of Arts degree in Clinical Psychology from Antioch University focusing on Attachment Theory, Cognitive Behavioral Therapy, and the works of Jacques Lacan, Carl Jung, D.W.
-Winnicott and many other theorists.
+In March of 2007 I completed my formal academic education with a Master of Arts degree in clinical psychology from Antioch University focusing on attachment theory, cognitive behavioral therapy, and the works of Jacques Lacan, Alice Miller, Carl Jung, D.W.
+Winnicott, Melanie Klein and many other theorists.

-Besides the numerous occasions I have sat with His Holiness The Dalai Lama, I have been privileged to study Buddhism at Spirit Rock with Rick Hanson, Fred Luskin, James Baraz, Phillip Moffitt, David Richo and Jack Kornfield.
-Since returning to Los Angeles I have taken sundry classes with Noah Levine, Marianne Williamson, Reverend Michael Beckwith and Deepak Chopra.
+Besides the numerous occasions I have sat with His Holiness The Dalai Lama, I have been privileged to study Buddhism at Spirit Rock with Jack Kornfield, Rick Hanson, Fred Luskin, James Baraz, Phillip Moffitt, David Richo and Sharon Salzberg.